Adesdesk/Building-with-Polygon-Bridge/README.md

 * You need to have NodeJS installed to your computer in order to run this program locally.
 * Ensure to name your environment variables as used in the scripts or you would need to rename those in the scripts to match your own naming preference.
-* this project uses yarn to install its dependencies.
+* This project uses yarn to install its dependencies.
 If you prefer to use npm, it is recommended to use the following command.

 ```
 npm ci